 A passenger-centered, green transportation policy requires rewarding the use of public transport and controlling the use of private vehicles.

-Given that we cannot reduce the number of people traveling on National Highway No. 5, the intercity link between Taipei and Yilan, over the holiday, we need to reduce the amount of vehicles on the roads.
+Given that we cannot reduce the number of people traveling on the Chiang Wei-shui Memorial Freeway, the intercity link between Taipei and Yilan, over the holiday, we need to reduce the amount of vehicles on the roads.
 The government could increase the cost of using private cars, while providing more public transportation and reducing ticket prices, as well as providing free shuttle buses and transfer services, to make it quite evident that public transportation has clear advantages.
 This is the only way it can entice people to start using public transport, albeit gradually.

 For this Lunar New Year, the government should announce that only vehicles whose registration plate numbers end in an odd number will be allowed on the road on odd-numbered days, while those ending in an even number will be allowed on even-numbered days.
 This will encourage people to plan their journeys in advance and cut the amount of traffic during rush hour.
 In future Lunar New Year holidays and long weekends, the government should consider abolishing nighttime toll exemptions and implement disincentives for using private cars during peak times, like increasing toll charges during these hours.
 Any resultant increase in revenue can be put into a fund earmarked for improvements to public transport.